microsoft/vs-threading/doc/library_with_jtf.md

         set
         {
-            Assumes.True(joinableTaskContext == null || joinableTaskContext == value, "This property has already been set to another value or is set after its value has been retrieved with a self-created value.
+            Assumes.True(joinableTaskContext is null || joinableTaskContext == value, "This property has already been set to another value or is set after its value has been retrieved with a self-created value.
 Set this property once, before it is used elsewhere.");
             joinableTaskContext = value;
         }
     }